ISISComputingGroup/ibex_developers_manual/Scripting-use-cases.md

 - load_script still loads script locally, but when I execute this function it should run on the script server?

-- Nicos has a comamand for `list_commands`.
+- Nicos has a command for `list_commands`.
 We've currently only made it aware of g_p commands

 - Use standard python? e.g. `def main(): ... main()`